-- SConES does not seem to perform better than the baseline method for predicting the phenotype.
-We argue that this may be because the network connectivity constraint in SConES reinforces the selection of highly correlated SNPs that are in LD, which likely pose difficulties for the regression step. - SPADIS and Macarons (with D = 20 kbp) seem to perform quite similarly while both having a higher phenotype performance than the baseline method on most phenotypes. - Lasso and Macarons (with D = ∞, measuring the redundancy of all intra-chromosomal SNP pairs) seem to perform similarly while lasso performs considerably worse than the baseline method on two of the phenotypes. - For Macarons, using $D = \infty$ to expand the search space over using D = 20 kbp does not seem to provide a considerable benefit in phenotype prediction performance for most phenotypes.
+a higher phenotype performance than the baseline method on most phenotypes.

+- Lasso and Macarons (with $D = \infty$, measuring the redundancy of all intra-chromosomal SNP pairs) seems to perform similarly while lasso performs considerably worse than the baseline method on two of the phenotypes. - For Macarons, using $D = \infty$ to expand the search space over using D = 20 kbp does not seem to provide a considerable benefit in phenotype prediction performance for most phenotypes.

-Next, in Figure 2, we consider the averaged phenotype prediction performances $(R^2$ , denoted predictivity for brevity) across all 17 phenotypes for various number of selected SNPs (k = 50, 100, 250, 500 and 1000).
+Next, in Figure 3, we consider the averaged phenotype prediction performances $(R^2, \text{ denoted predictivity for brevity})$ across all 17 phenotypes for various number of selected SNPs (k = 50, 100, 250, 500 and 1000).
 Here, our first observation is that the overall performances of all methods consistently increase as the number of selected SNPs (k) is increased.
-We argue that this is because ridge regression can provide an adequate amount of regularization and improve the predictivity even for relatively large k(where k > m, the number of samples).
-Secondly, we observe that, for each computational experiment (for different k), the prediction performance of Macarons (for either of the D parameter values) is consistently similar or better than all other methods although there is not sufficient statistical power to conclude that one method has significantly better predictive performance than the others at 95% confidence level for any k experiment.
-Whereas, when we look at the average performance across the five computational experiments for different k (Supplementary Fig. S2), we observe that Macarons have a significantly higher prediction performance than baseline method, SConES and Lasso, while having a similar performance to SPADIS
+We argue that this is because ridge regression can provide an adequate amount of regularization and improve the predictivity even for relatively large k (where k > m, the number of samples).
+Secondly, we observe that the prediction performance of Macarons (for either of the D parameter values) is consistently similar or better than all other methods for all k values tested.

-Additionally, in Figure 2 (right panel), we compare the methods in terms of the runtime required to run them on the AT dataset (we perform the time measurement on a 40 core machine with Intel(R) Xeon(R) CPU E5-2650 v3 2.30 GHz, parallelized on 17 threads for phenotypes).
-For each method, we report the CPU runtime averaged across 17 phenotypes with respect to k.
-Note that, the reported times include the method runs, 10-fold cross-validation used for evaluation, the calculation of association scores and (if any) the cross-validation for parameter tuning.

-As it can be seen on Figure 2, Macarons with D = 20 kbp is at least two orders of magnitude faster than other methods (i.e.

-SPADIS, SConES, lasso), and compared to the baseline method of using individual association scores for subset selection, improves the predictivity and the redundancy characteristics (Fig. 1) of the selected SNP subsets.
-We also observe that, even though considering all intra-chromosomal pairs (with $D = \infty$ ) in Macarons does not provide an additional benefit in predictivity over using D = 20 kbp for k = 1000, the performance of Macarons $D = \infty$ is typically higher than D = 20 kbp for lower k values.
+Additionally, in Figure 3 (right panel), we compare the methods in terms of the total runtime required to run them on the AT dataset (we perform the time measurement on a 40 core machine with Intel(R) Xeon(R) CPU E5-2650 v3 2.30GHz, parallelized on 17 threads for phenotypes).
+For each method, we report the total CPU runtime with respect to k (the reported times include the method runs for all 17 phenotypes and 10-fold cross-validation used for evaluation, as well as calculation of association scores and (if any) cross-validation for parameter tuning).
+As it can be seen on Figure 3, Macarons with D = 20 kbp is at least two orders of magnitude faster than other methods (i.e., SPADIS, SConES, lasso), and compared to the baseline method of using individual association scores for subset selection, improves the predictivity and the redundancy characteristics (Figure 1) of the selected SNP subsets.
+We also observe that, even though considering all intra-chromosomal pairs (with $D = \infty$) in Macarons does not provide an additional benefit in predictivity over using D = 20 kbp for k = 1000, the performance of Macarons $D = \infty$ is typically higher than D = 20 kbp for lower k values.
 This indicates that, for target subsets of small size, increasing the depth of the search space through D parameter might be a more optimal choice.